 1. Berry Dip

-Make a zesty berry dip using strawberry or blueberry jam and orange juice.
+Make a zesty berry dip using strawberry, or any jam of your choice and orange juice.
 Berries are superfoods rich with nutrients.

 On a taste level, they give a sweet-savory flavor to the dish and a tartness balanced by the creamy toast.

 Bite-sized fruits like grapes (or tomatoes) are a smart way to add light calories.
 They are full of quenching flavor and add an appreciated sweetness to the dish.